jaketae/jaketae.github.io/_posts/2019-11-15-markov-chain.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 In a [previous post], we briefly explored the notion of Markov chains and their application to Google's PageRank algorithm.
-Today, we will attempt to understand the Markov process from a more mathematical standpoint by meshing together the concept of eigenvectors and Monte Carlo simulations.
+Today, we will attempt to understand the Markov process from a more mathematical standpoint by meshing it together the concept of eigenvectors.

 # Revisiting Eigenvectors